ubuntu/yaru/README.md

-# Ubuntu GTK+ 2 and 3 CommuniTheme
+# Ubuntu GTK+ 2 and 3 Communitheme

 Ubuntu GTK+ 2 and 3 community theme.